osmcode/node-osmium/README.md

  - [protozero](https://github.com/mapbox/protozero) >= 1.5.1
    (Debian/Ubuntu: libprotozero-dev)
  - [Utfcpp](http://utfcpp.sourceforge.net/)
-   This is included in the libosmium repository and might or might not have been installed with it.
+   Only needed for libosmium version < 2.14.1, included in the libosmium repository and might or might not have been installed with it.
 See the libosmium README.
    (Debian/Ubuntu: libutfcpp-dev)
  - [Boost](http://www.boost.org/) >= 1.55 with development headers
    (Debian/Ubuntu: libboost-dev)